timbru31/apple-developer-learnings/README.md

 > Open iTunes -> Preferences -> Devices -> Check "Prevent iPods, iPhones, and iPads from syncing automatically"

 ![iTunes sync image](images/itunes_sync.png)

+## App installation failed even though it should succeed

+When you hit the play button and made changes to the app (e.g. changed the *Bundle Identifier*, you might be greeted by the following error message:

+>App installation failed

+>This application's application-identifier entitlement does not match that of the installed application.
+These values must match for an upgrade to be allowed.

+It seems like Xcode is not picking up the changed Display Name nor Bundle Identifier sometimes.
+Solutin: Click into the text fields and maybe add a space and remove it again, i.e. refresh the field.
+Then hit the play button again.